 What do you do when you find yourself placed in this vast green beauty?
 There is so much you will do because the activities and attractions are as infinite as the forest itself.
 The attractions are sights and sounds and the activities are both adrenaline rising as well as soul soothing.

-Butterfly identification is another activity to engage in with 218 butterfly species found in Mabira.
-You may also need to know about the 97 moth species and 23 mammal species too.
-Your guide will lead you on the different trails which will give you the best chances for sighting a variety of butterflies.
+The forest is teeming with a variety of Butterfly species.
+Butterfly identification will be an activity to keep you engrossed as you search and try to identify all the 218 butterfly species found in Mabira.
+You will also learn about and sight the 97 moth species that are found in the forest.
+Your guide will lead you on different trails which will give you the best chances for sighting a variety of butterflies and moths.

 Forest hikes/Nature walk